Are you a busy birth professional who cares for women pregnant after a cesarean?

 Are you frustrated by the amount of misinformation out there?

 Hi, I'm Jen Kamel.
-Over the last 10 years, I have planted the seeds of VBAC revolution around the world.
+For over a decade, I have trained perinatal professionals around the world.
 Now I'm creating this community so we can come together and increase VBAC access.

 There is so much research out there... and so many conflicting opinions about VBAC.
 Everyone - from your colleagues to your clients - has a different perspective even though they all reference the very same professional guidelines and medical studies.

 Sometimes this is because people are busy and come to quick conclusions based on summaries and abstracts that don't give the full picture.
 Other times it's because "that's the way things are done" at a specific facility or practice and policy supersedes evidence.

 The end result is, 87% of American women have repeat cesareans.
 It is impossible in many communities for pregnant people to have a VBAC.
 Many are coerced into repeat cesareans.
 Even though ACOG says that most people with one prior cesarean are candidates for VBAC.